cognitedata/cognite-sdk-python-experimental/README.md

  if needed use `client.assets_v1` to force the use of the v1 endpoints.

 ## Documentation
-* Experimental SDK Extensions Documentation: TODO
+* Experimental SDK Extensions Documentation: Available in the `docs` directory and can be built using `make html`.
+Hosted docs will be up soon.
 * [SDK Documentation](https://cognite-docs.readthedocs-hosted.com/en/latest/)
 * [API Documentation](https://doc.cognitedata.com/)
 * [Cognite Developer Documentation](https://docs.cognite.com/dev/)